What is Kubernetes?

 Kubernetes solves these challenges by automating the deployment and management of containerized applications.
 It manages everything necessary to optimize the use of computing resources and scales containers on demand.

 Kubernetes coordinates clusters of nodes to provide integration, orchestration, scaling, fault tolerance, and communications for running containers.
 It operates using the concept of pods, which are scheduling units that can include one or more containers and are distributed among nodes to provide high availability.

 In addition to scheduling deployment and automating the management of containerized applications, a key benefit of Kubernetes is that it maintains the desired state of an application as specified by an administrator.
 It does this using a declarative text file (YAML) that defines the desired state for a containerized application.
 If a container/pod dies it is automatically restarted, providing a built in level of resilience.

 Kubernetes uses various resource constructs to work with containers.
 These resources help define simple tasks such as how many instances of a container to run at all times, how to trigger auto-scaling, how to route ingress traffic to a set of container images, or how to define a load balancer to distribute traffic between multiple container images.

 If you haven’t already, check out our introduction to containers, and refer to the guides and resources on our Kubernetes topic page to go deeper.
-The Kubernetes Fundamentals workshop provides a quick, hands-on introduction, as well as the Kubernetes 101 course on KubeAcademy.
+The Kubernetes Fundamentals workshop provides a quick, hands-on introduction, as well as the Getting Started with Kubernetes course on KubeAcademy.

 After you feel comfortable with Kubernetes concepts, you can also learn about combining the Docker container platform with Kubernetes to develop microservices.